3.2 Opening, Closing and Backing Up the Origin Project File

 - Go to Open/Close tab and check or uncheck the Autosave project every x minute(s) checkbox and adjust the saving frequency as needed.

-This dialog box allows you, among other things, to turn off autosave for the current project or for any project larger than the threshold size.
+Since autosaving of files can slow your work, this dialog box serves to allow you to turn off autosave for the current project or for any project larger than the threshold size.

 Do this only upon careful consideration.

-Additionally, you will see that there are options to turn off the attention dialog ("don't ask again...").
+- Additionally, you will see that there are options to turn off this attention dialog ("don't ask again...").
 To restore the attention dialog once it has been turned off, open the Script Window (Window: Script Window), type the following command and press <Enter>:

-The next time you save a large OPJ file, this Attention dialog will open if the @ASC threshold project size has been exceeded (see Related Topics, next).
+The next time you save a large OPJ file, this Attention dialog will open if the @ASC threshold project size has been exceeded (see the doc -ca command switch).

 Backup Project Before Saving